eclipse-ditto/ditto/documentation/src/main/resources/_posts/2018-04-16-connectivity-service.md

 The new [connectivity](architecture-services-connectivity.html) microservice can now manage and handle both AMQP 1.0 and AMQP 0.9.1 connections at the same time. <br/>
-That means that Ditto from now on supports connecting to running AMQP 1.0 endpoints or to AMQP 0.9.1 brokers (e.g. RabbitMQ).
+So Ditto from now on supports connecting to running AMQP 1.0 endpoints or to AMQP 0.9.1 brokers (e.g. RabbitMQ).
 The architecture of the `connectivity` microservice is designed to also support connecting via other protocols in the future.

 Need to connect to a Kafka in order to process digital twin [commands](basic-signals-command.html) from there or publish [change notifications](basic-changenotifications.html)? <br />
 Or want to send all state changes happening to twins to a time series database?

-The `connectivity` service is the new place to do integration of your managed digital twins with other systems.
+The `connectivity` service is the new place to do the integration of your managed digital twins with other systems.

 ### JSON format of connections

 As Ditto now supports not only AMQP 1.0, we had to adjust the JSON format for creating new connections.
-The new one is documented here: [Connectivity DevOps commands](installation-operating.html#connectivity-service-commands)
+The new one is documented here: [Manage connections in connectivity](connectivity-manage-connections.html).

 ### Payload mapping of external messages